Altenboitzen

-Altenboitzen is a village and today a village within the borough of Walsrode in Heidekreis district in the German state of Lower Saxony.
+Altenboitzen is a village within the borough of Walsrode in Heidekreis district in the German state of Lower Saxony.
 Formerly an independent municipality, it is part of Walsrode since 1974.

 Location

 The village lies southwest of the town on the Lüneburg Heath.
 The Jordanbach stream flows through Altenboitzen and continues in a southwesterly direction before discharging into the River Böhme.

 Road names

 Altenboitzen has no road names, only house numbers.

 Politics

 The municipal administrator (Ortsvorsteher) is Stephan Rengstorf.